 The three-litre, twin-turbo diesel had 600Nm of torque and 180kW of power, yet fuel consumption was claimed to be improved by nine percent.

 Our Disco 3's 2.7-litre, single-turbo diesel averaged 10.4L/100km in a combined, town, country and off-road duty cycle over three years, with around half its accumulated 180,000km being bush and off-road travel.

 On the same duty cycle the Disco 4 three-litre achieved 9.5L/100km, despite having much more performance than the 2.7 – itself no slouch.
 That’s an 8.6 percent consumption improvement.

 Significantly, the existing LR-TDV6 2.7 diesel, with 140kW and 440Nm, was retained for two years.
-That was important for buyers who wanted to go seriously ‘bush’, because the three-litre comes with big brakes that dictate wheels of at least 19-inch diameter and there are very few bush-capable tyres available in that size and none with a ‘light-truck (LT)’ rating.
+That was important for buyers who wanted to go seriously ‘bush’, because the three-litre came with big brakes that dictated wheels of at least 19-inch diameter and there are very few bush-capable tyres available in that size and none with a ‘light-truck (LT)’ rating.
 The 2.7-litre model could be fitted with 17-inch wheels that can mount LT tyres.

 What you Get